How to Visualise Data in Tableau

 Step 7: Create a Table to Complete Data Visualisation

-Let’s set up a Tableau table to aid the map visualisation.
-We want to display the breakdown of the trade categories and show their corresponding values.
+Let’s set up a Tableau table to aid in map visualisation.
+We want to display the trade categories’ breakdown and their corresponding values.
 To create a new Tableau sheet, click on the + icon, which you will find next to the current tab.
 As a result, you should now see an empty Tableau workspace.

-Creating a table in Tableau is quite similar to building a Pivot Table in Excel.
-To display the country names in the first columns, drag and drop the Country field into the rows section.
+Creating a table in Tableau is similar to building a Pivot Table in Microsoft Excel.
+Drag and drop the Country field into the rows section to display the country names in the first columns.
 Then, place the Activity field in the Columns section to expand the table to add other columns with activity names.
 Finally, drag the Eur(000) field and drop it in the space below the headers to display the values in the Tableau table.

 Finally, go to the Turnover header and click on the symbol (three lines) to rearrange the table.
 The table should now show the countries with the highest trade turnover first.